nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 and 6 establish that this labor follows a continuous, self-reflective cycle.
 To fully describe the cycle of conceptual labor, we must finally recognize that what we understand is contained within the broader frame of what we *can* understand.
-In doing so, we introduce medium as a term[^124].
+In doing so, we introduce “medium” as a term[^124].

 The idea of labor having a medium may seem obvious to us as creatures